Land of Snow Part II

 “I first met her a long time ago.”
 Sandayū explained to the group.
 “I was her aide when she was just a little girl.
 I don’t blame her for not remembering, it was years ago.”

 “So does that mean you’re also from the Land of Snow Sandayū?”
 Sakura questioned.

 “That’s right.”
 Sandayū confirmed.
 “I served the princesses father.
 The former leader of the clan.
 Lord Sōsetsu Kazahana.
 The Land of Snow was not a large nation, but served as a haven of peace.
 Lord Sōsetsu, he absolutely adored the princess.
 Those were idyllic times.”
-The man said with a longing voice as he thought of the past.
-“But ten years ago, on that accursed day Lord Sōsetsu younger brother Dotō hired a group of Snow Ninja to instigate a revolt.
+The man noted with a longing voice, as he thought of the past.
+“But ten years ago, on that accursed day Lord Sōsetsu's younger brother Dotō hired a group of Snow Ninja to instigate a revolt.
 It was a coup d'état.
-The magnificent Kazahana castle burned to the ground and I feared that the princess had perished as well.”
+The magnificent Kazahana castle burned to the ground, and I feared that the princess had perished as well.”

 “And driving you away from the Lonely Mountain until you could return and take back what’s yours.”
 Peter quipped at the man.

 “There was no way that we could defeat them.”
 Kakashi told the group solemnly.
 “We had to keep running.
 We had to get away.”

 “The day that I discovered that our beloved princess was still alive I was practically beside myself with joy.
 She was alive after all these years.”
 Sandayū choked out.

 “I should have died back then.”
 Koyuki told the group from the doorway.
 Everyone turned to see that the Princess was standing in the doorway in her pajamas with a coat draped over her shoulders and a necklace on display.
 She might have cut an intimidating figure if she hadn’t just come out of her bed.

 Naruto scowled at the Princess, but managed to hold his tongue for the moment.